 These employ bean-to-cup method of making coffee.
-They mostly produce mid-price range machines and premium espresso machines.
+They mostly produce mid-price range machines and premium espresso coffee maker.

-Braun mainly produce drip-filter machines that are quite simple but effective in making black coffee.
+Braun mainly produce drip-filter are quite simple but effective in making black coffee.
 Their machines are mostly budget range price point.

-This UK Company makes espresso machines, percolators and drip/filter machines.
-They are usually budget range machines but are quite popular.
+This UK Company makes espresso, percolators and drip/filter that are usually budget range and quite popular.

 Tassimo make a specialised machines that are compatible with T-DISC pods that are also produced by them.
 They can make espresso, normal coffee and other coffee based drinks.

 These are the most common tools used in brewing coffee.
-In spite of having a coffee machine, these tools may come in hand in perfecting your coffee making process.
+In spite of having a coffee maker, these tools may come in hand in perfecting the making process.

-If your coffee machine that does not have an automatic coffee grinder, an external grinder will do you a lot of good.
+If your coffee maker that does not have an automatic grinder, an external grinder will do you a lot of good.
 You see research reveals that coffee beans once ground lose up to 60% of their authentic taste in the first 15 minute.
-To avoid your coffee losing its flavour, you need to grind the beans when you make your coffee.
+To avoid it losing its flavour, you need to grind the beans when you make your coffee.

 The size of the ground granules also affect the level which water passes through it and the quality of coffee produced.
-There coffee grinders out there that offer multiple grind settings.
-Buy a grinder that will be able to grind beans for your preferred coffee (finely ground-espresso, medium grind-black coffee etc).
+There grinders out there that offer multiple grind settings.
+Buy a grinder that will be able to grind beans (finely ground-espresso, medium grind-black coffee etc).